 Do Speeding Tickets Affect Insurance Rates?

 One ticket?
 No big deal.
 Two tickets?
 It happens.
-So now the big question is, “How do you find affordable car insurance for bad drivers?”.
+So now the big question is, “Do speeding tickets affect insurance rates?”

 How Much Does Insurance Go Up After a Speeding Ticket?

+Uh oh.
 You’ve got a pink piece of paper in your hand that says NOTICE TO APPEAR at the top.
-Darn it.
 The fine’s not that big a deal, but how much do speeding tickets affect insurance?

 |Number of Tickets||State Minimum||Full Coverage|